-Pati Patni Aur Woh Vs Panipat First Day Box Office Collections: Kartik Aaryan Beats Arjun Kapoor!
+Pati Patni Aur Woh Vs Panipat First-Day Box Office Collections: Kartik Aaryan Beats Arjun Kapoor!

 2011: #PyaarKaPunchnama - which shot Kartik to fame - had collected ₹ 92 lakhs on Day 1.

 In comparison to this, Arjun Kapoor's 'Panipat' fared poorly and is expected to pick up business with positive word-of-mouth over the weekend.
-The movie minted Rs, 4.12 crore on Day 1.
+The movie minted Rs 4.12 crore on Day 1.

 Trade analyst Taran Adarsh tweeted, "#Panipat records low numbers on Day 1...
 Reports [word of mouth] are positive and its biz, hopefully, should see a turnaround on Day 2 and 3...
 Fri ₹ 4.12 cr [2395 screens]. #India biz...
 Showcasing at multiplexes affected due to excessive run time [close to 3 hours]."